rtaylor034/datapack-archive-unfinished/README.md

 **dependencies: 'slime' ([SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1))**<br>
 **years in progress: 2022**
 ### Vision
-A reimagining of [HardMobs v1](https://github.com/rtaylor034/datapack-archive-finished#hard-mobs-v1) with more interesting/fairer mechanics, variable stats (opposed to fixed stats in v1), and much more efficient implementation.
+A reimagining of [HardMobs v1](https://github.com/rtaylor034/datapack-archive-finished#hard-mobs-v1) with more interesting/fairer mechanics, variable stats (opposed to fixed stats in v1), and much more efficient implementations.

 ### Current State Provides
-A completely custom health and damage system for mobs that allows for complete control of all events related to mob health/damage/death.
+A completely custom health and damage system for mobs, allowing for complete control of all events related to mob health/damage/death.

-An API for easily specifying custom stats for mobs.<br>
+An API for setting custom stats for mobs, aswell as random variance for those stats.<br>
-Includes support for specifying a random variation range for each stat.

-A custom death/hurt effect for all changed mobs.

 The following changes to mobs:<br>
 - Zombie